RATESResearch/GeoNode/docs/HydroAssetDataModel/Introduction/index.rst

 Geometry files contain all the geometric data or Hydro Assets such as:
  * Cross section information;
  * Hydraulic Structures; Bridges, Wiers, Culverts
+ * Catchment delineations
+ * Flow paths
+ * Cross section and long section profile alignments
+ * Roadway or levee centreline alignments
+ * Building footprints
+ * Structures

 Users shall create proper data engineered file structuire to store imported and created files such as
  * Aerial photos
  * Hydrology
  * Land use